benja-matteo/benja-matteo/README.md

-- 👋 Hi, I’m Benjamin Matteo from Chile!
+- 👋 Hi, I’m Benjamin Matteo from Chile.
 - 🎯 My goal is to create technologies that help others enhance their lives, and the best thing of all is that there are many ways to do it!
 - 💻 I’m currently improving my backend skills where my main lenguage are python.
 - 🚀 In the near future I would like to learn go, and C for learn memory management.